AI in healthcare: Introduction

 Remote patient monitoring increases access to health services, facilitates early intervention, and reduces readmissions and emergency department visits.

-5. Clinical Decision Support System (CDSS):
+5. Clinical Decision Support System (CDSS)

 AI-powered CDSS provides evidence-based recommendations, treatment guidelines and decision support tools to healthcare professionals at the point of care.